How To Define Your Life Priorities & Why It Matters

 Exercise: Time Audit

 Get a notebook and write down where you are spending most of your time.
 Are there any things you are spending a lot of time on that aren’t really matching up with where you want to be spending your time?
-Are you wasting time on things that don’t bring you joy?
+Are there activities quietly draining your time without giving much back?

 If you want to get really thorough on this exercise, spend a week tracking where you are spending your time.
 Be really honest with yourself.
 Do you scroll social media for an hour before bed instead of getting a good night sleep?
 Or are you saying yes to things that you don’t have time for?